 tomac1.jpg, by Steve Thomas

-Mountain bike icons - legends from the USA
+Mountain bike icons - legends from North America

 Considered the most complete rider to ever compete on the world stage, John Tomac wasn't just the most dominant of all mountain bikers during the 1990s but also the most prolific having raced road, BMX, cross-country and downhill.
 Then there was Ned Overend - the very first “official” UCI Cross Country Mountain Bike World Champion.
 Both of these characters popularised flat-bar racing in the States at a time when the Star-Spangled Banner ruled the roost.

 Mountain bike icons - legends from Europe

 The rise of European dominance can be attributed to three riders who were at the top of their respective games - Norway's Gunn-Rita Dahle Flesjå, Switzerland's Thomas Frischknecht and France's Nicolas Vouilloz.
 While the former two dominated between the tape of cross-country racing, Nicolas Vouilloz made downhill racing his own, exiting the sport at the age of 26 with seven elite and three junior world titles to his name.
 Then there's Hans Rey.
 The German trials and mountain biking star became an analogue global sensation way before digitisation, social media and the YouTube era.